Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 No.

-Yeah, you can watch them all on YouTube, it's so funny.
+Yeah, you can watch them on YouTube.

-Like L like LSD like dark, it's like LSD dark humour.
+It's like LSD dark humour.

-Idiots I will be a king.
+Idiots, I will be a king.

 I will be king.

-Stick with me and you'll never go hungry again!
+Stick with me, and you'll never go hungry again.

 I haven't watched that in ages.